ravi72munde/shazam-eink/README.md

 Shazampi-eink creates its own Python environment.

 If you like to manual execute the Python script you have to load into the Virtual Python environment like the following commands shows.
-You will see then in front of you terminal a **(shazampienv)**:
+You will see then in front of you terminal a `(shazampienv)`:
 ```
-source shazampi/shazampi-eink/shazampienv/bin/activate
+source ~/shazampi-eink/shazampienv/bin/activate
 ```

-If you like to leave the Virtual Python environment just type: **deactivate**
+If you like to leave the Virtual Python environment just type: `deactivate`

 ## Configuration
-In the file **shazampi/config/eink_options.ini** you can modify:
+In the file `shazampi/config/eink_options.ini` you can modify:
 * the displayed *title* and *artist* text size
 * the direction of how the title or artist text line break will be done, **top-down** or **bottom-up**
 * the offset from display borders